 If you know a physical therapist, you might want to give them a hug, or say “thank you!”
-This month is National Physical Therapy Month.
-“You can do it!” might be something you hear if you are working with a physical therapist.
-Physical Therapist are the go to professionals when our physical well-being (movement and stability) is compromised.
-Physical Therapist are professionals who teach, encourage and promote mobility, function, wellbeing and ability.
+October is National Physical Therapy Month.
+Physical Therapists are the go-to professionals when our physical well-being (movement and stability) is compromised.
+Physical Therapists are professionals who teach, encourage, and promote mobility, function, well-being, and ability.
 They are trained to be cheerleaders, motivators, and go-getters.
-A physical therapist is somewhat like personal coach with a plethora of education and knowledge that allows them to treat and evaluate in regards to your physical ability.
-A physical therapist might work with seniors, children, newborns, adults or teens.
-They may work in a school, clinic, gym, home or athletic stadium.
+A physical therapist is somewhat like a personal coach with a plethora of education and knowledge that allows them to treat and evaluate your physical ability.
+A physical therapist might work with seniors, children, newborns, adults, or teens.
+They may work in a school, clinic, gym, home, or athletic stadium.
 They may travel with a team or stay long term one on one with a particular individual.
-A physical therapist may focus on sports medicine, orthopedics, women’s health, neurology, burns or pathology.
+A physical therapist may focus on sports medicine, orthopedics, women’s health, neurology, burns, or pathology.
 You may find a physical therapist working in the water on land or with animals.
 It is one of the most varied professions.
 But no matter where you look, you will more than likely find a dedicated individual who loves to help people learn how to move.

-When it comes to school systems, a physical therapist may work one on one with a child outside of the classroom but working in a classroom with a teacher may just make all the difference in the world.
+When it comes to school systems, a physical therapist may work one-on-one with a child outside of the classroom but working in a classroom with a teacher may just make all the difference in the world.
 And when it comes to children a physical therapist may just be the ticket to getting your child up and going.
-Physical therapy can assist your child to function better, learn better, play better and move better.
+Physical therapy can assist your child to function better, learn better, play better, and move better.

 Equipment